joelfiddes/topoMAPP/README.md

 - stdout redirected to file stdout.log in ./topomapp src code directory

 ## Dependencies
+- Linux 16.04 (probably works on 14.04 too)
-- GDAL > 2 MODIS R package
+- GDAL > v.2
 - CDO
-- Rlibs (packaged)
+- Rlibs (tobe detailed/packaged)
-- Pythonlibs (packaged)
+- Pythonlibs (tobe detailed/ packaged)
-- Geotop (packaged)
+- Geotop model (binary included / packaged) http://geotopmodel.github.io/geotop/

 ## Structure
-Main code-base is R code,  Python is used as a wrapper and to give the project some architecture.
+Main code-base is R code,  Python is used as a wrapper and to give the project architecture.
 Plus a dash of bash.

 ## Config
 There are three types of config